zhenrong-wang/int-string-parser/README.md

 # 1. Background

-This is a practice initiated by Prof Daniel Lemire (Twitter @lemire).
+This is a practice proposed by Prof Daniel Lemire (Twitter @lemire).

+See the blog of this practice [here](https://lemire.me/blog/2023/11/28/parsing-8-bit-integers-quickly/).

 # 2. Brief Intro